Corina Chiriac

 Corina Chiriac (born 26 October 1949) is a Romanian singer, composer, lyricist, television director and actress.
 She was one of the most successful Romanian singers of the 1970s and 1980s.
+In 2004 she received the Romanian Order of Cultural Merit.

+Life

+Chiriac was born on 26 October 1949.
+She is the daughter of Romanian composer Mircea Chiriac (1919–1994), and her mother was a pianist.
+She graduated from the National Theatre Institute in 1972.
+Chiriac is a singer, composer, lyricist, television director and actress, and was one of the most successful Romanian singers of the 1970s and 1980s.

-So far she has recorded over 500 songs and performed in many Romanian TV variety shows.
+So far Chiriac has recorded over 500 songs and performed in many Romanian TV variety shows.
 She toured Eastern Europe extensively during the 70s and early 80s (the former East Germany, Russia, Bulgaria, Poland, the former Czechoslovakia etc.).
-She graduated from the National Theatre Institute in 1972.
-She is the daughter of Romanian composer Mircea Chiriac (1919–1994).